-Is she prepared to launch them?
+Is she prepared to follow through with her demand?
 And should you blink?
-That depends on where you are in the Ultimatum Matrix.
-It's the intersection of two key variables: 1) how you feel about her, and 2) whether her timeline is reasonable.
-(And be honest here.)
+That depends on where you are in the Ultimatum Matrix, the intersection of two key variables: 1) how you feel about her, and 2) whether you think her timeline is reasonable.

 The Ultimatum Matrix:

 If you know that she’s The One (more on that here), then don’t be a wimp.
 Step up.
-Assuming you haven't just met the girl--and frankly, if that's the case, we're guessing you wouldn't be reading this site--then why delay?
 We’re some cynical bastards, but damn, if you’re ready to get married, and she’s ready to get married, and you both know it’s right…then your indecision is looking more and more like cowardice.

 To delay the ultimatum with tact and savvy, you must employ the DOOM technique: make the engagement contingent on some Deliberately Obscure Objective and/or Money.

 Here’s how DOOM works.
 It keeps you from saying something like, “Um…well…it’s just that…I guess…I don’t think I’m ready.”
 That’s weak.

 See also: The 10 Dumbest Reasons To Get Married